lktuan/deep_credit_risk/README.md

 # Keynote for: "Deep Credit Risk — Machine Learning in Python" by Daniel Roesch and Harald Scheule

-My note and coding along with this book
+My note and coding along with this book.
+Follow the below steps to run codes:

 # Setup